Requex.me LogoRequex.me

 Understanding Slack's Webhook Types

 Slack offers multiple webhook mechanisms, each serving a different purpose.
-Understanding which type to use — and how to test each — is essential for building reliable Slack integrations.
+Knowing which type to use and how to test each one is key to building reliable Slack integrations.

 Incoming Webhooks